Without a doubt, being interviewed was, honestly, one of the most frustrating & yes, humiliating experiences of my entire life!

 I just recently read that this approach is referred to as the STAR method: a Situation &/or Task, Action and Result in relation to the question you’re being asked.

-Trying to think of the “perfect answer”, to a specific question, off the top of your head…when you’re already nervous & sweating buckets…is simply not gonna work.
+Trying to think of the “perfect answer”, to a specific question, off the top of your head…when you’re already nervous as hell & sweating buckets…is simply not gonna work!

 Yes, there may be times when you’re asked a totally, off-the-wall question that doesn’t fit any of your prepared examples…just do your best!